begedin/talk-slides/slides/vue_3_en.md

 # TODO

-- migrate all the components we're keeping
+- migrate all the components we're keeping (and maybe a few more)
 - vuex to pinia
-- storybook to vite
+- app and storybook to vite
 - jest to vitest

 Note: